 Background Information Form (BIF)

 Students are required to submit a Background Information Form (BIF) as part of their application to the Bachelor of Landscape Architecture program.
-The BIF deadline is March 1, 2020.
+The BIF deadline is March 1, 2021.
 The BIF will be available in December and the submission deadline is March 1, 2022.

 Estimated Cutoff Ranges

 Admission is determined through a combination of grade 12 academic grades and the Background Information Form (BIF).
 See above.